 The program is open only to active professional artists residing in Turkey who are not represented by a gallery.
-Current undergraduate students are not eligible to apply.
-Graduate students may apply.
-Applicants should have fluency in English sufficient for engaging in meaningful dialogue with other participants.
+Graduate and post-graduate students may apply.
+Applicants should have fluency in English sufficient enough for engaging in meaningful dialogue with other participants.
 The scholarship covers: tuition, housing, round-trip airfare, visa expenses, transportation in New York City, stipend for living expenses, and a stipend for necessary art materials.

 The SVA Summer Residency Program runs annually.
-Applications are due on March 1st.
-More information on application procedures comes available as the Program approaches.
+Applications are due on April 1st.

-For more information about the program, please visit the SVA Website >
+For more information about the School of Visual Arts, please visit the SVA Website.